-These tires are a good all-round tire which allows you to traverse many different terrains confidently.
+These tires are a good all-round tire that allows you to traverse many different terrains confidently.
 They are commonly comprised of 2-3 ply sidewalls.
-The strength of the side-walls in conjunction with an upgraded suspension allows you to increase your vehicles payload (Payload is the amount of weight your vehicle can safely handle) 3-ply tires also allow you to decrease your tire pressure more with a lower risk of sidewall damage or punctures.
+The strength of the side walls in conjunction with an upgraded suspension allows you to increase your vehicle’s payload (Payload is the amount of weight your vehicle can safely handle) 3-ply tires also allow you to decrease your tire pressure more with a lower risk of sidewall damage or punctures.
 All-terrain tires are fantastic on gravel, sand, and rocks.
 They also offer decent on-road performance on wet and dry low traction surfaces.

 MT (Mud Terrain Tires)

 I had a set of muds on my Toyota Hilux and I found them to be difficult to drive with on loose sand and dunes.
-This is because the aggressive mud terrain tread pattern digs into the sand instead of gliding over it as an all-terrain tire does.
+This is because the aggressive mud terrain tread pattern digs into the sand instead of gliding over it as a less aggressive all-terrain tire does.

 The worst 4WD is the one with the lowest level of reliability and build quality.
 Also, these 4WD’s that are expensive to maintain and are constantly in need of costly repairs are the ones to be avoided at all costs.
 We won’t be brand bashing here, you know who they are…